A Heronry is saved, development is halted and ACR is born: The Martin Griffin Preserve

 David's love of nature inspired the docents who continue in his footsteps and the thousands of schoolchildren and families who hike on his beloved land.

 The Cypress Grove Research Center

-In January 2010, ACR hired its second executive director, J. Scott Feierabend, as long-time executive director Skip Schwartz transitioned to a part-time role with ACR.
-Built on a history of commitment to land preservation and the community that makes it happen, ACR is well positioned to move forward in advancing the organization's mission with confidence and enthusiasm into the next 50 years . . . and beyond.
+Built on a history of commitment to land preservation and the community that makes it happen, ACR is well positioned to advance the organization's mission with confidence and enthusiasm into the next 50 years . . . and beyond.